deanylev/ember-ladda-button/README.md

 ember-ladda-button
 ==============================================================================

 Ember wrapper for Ladda spinner buttons.
+Note: these buttons are themeless, you will need to provide your own CSS to style them.

 Compatibility